The eCommerce Performance Magic Sauce

 - Engaging and enjoyable shopping experiences

-Frontend developers are a key ingredient in the eCommerce magic sauce.
-Their role is to work with the UX designers and the information architects to build out the actual shop.
-The difference between excellent and mediocre frontend development is huge.
-Basically because the details really matter in the execution and simple mistakes can cost huge in terms of performance, SEO or accessibility resulting in lower traffic and conversion.
+The front-end developers’ role is to work with the UX designers and the information architects to build out the shop, making them the key ingredient in the eCommerce magic sauce.
+The difference between excellent and mediocre front-end development is huge.
+Because the details matter, a simple mistake can cost a lot in terms of performance, SEO, or accessibility resulting in lower-traffic, conversion, and ultimately revenue.

-The first step is to translate the user experience designed into a real eCommerce experience.
-Typically using a modern frontend framework like React.
-I assume a tailor made approach where the real craftsmanship comes to play.
-Not slapping on some colors and tweaking a template.
-The result is a set of reusable components and efficient code that are automatically tested during deployment for high quality.
+The first step is to translate the user experience designed into a genuine eCommerce experience.
+It typically uses a modern frontend framework like React, and I assume a tailor-made approach where the real craftsmanship comes to play—not slapping some colors and tweaking a template.
+The result is a set of reusable components, and efficient code automatically tested during deployment for high quality.